 You purchased a Craftsman mower based on the manufacturer’s reputation and experience building mowers.
 Your Craftsman usually provides you with a good quality cut, but the last time you mowed your yard looked terrible.

 There can be many different reasons your mower will begin to cut unevenly.
 Most of the causes resulting in a bad cut can be easily resolved and fixed by you.

-Your Craftsman lawn mower may leave you with an uneven cut because your tires pressures are incorrect; your deck has damaged components; your mower blades are dull or bent; or your mower deck is plugged with grass and not level.
+A Craftsman lawn mower may leave you with a bad or uneven cut when your tire pressures are incorrect; your deck has damaged components; your mower blades are dull or bent, or your mower deck is plugged with grass and not level.

 Take caution when working on your mower deck and with sharp mower blades.
 Always remove your ignition key and spark plug boot(s) before performing any work on your mower.
 You do not want your mower to unexpectedly start while you are under the deck.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.